maybeitsmark/daily-word-page/README.md

 # Landing page
-Extension of Traversy Media tutorial.
+Extension of a Traversy Media tutorial.
  Small express app using cheerio/ jquery to pull word of the day from dictionary.com

-Used primarily for testing cloud deployments
+Great for testing cloud deployments!

 Try it out:
 Clone the repo,